-Jodi Rhoden is a writer, activist, and entrepreneur in West Asheville, North Carolina, where she lives with her husband, Duncan, and their son, Jasper.
-Jodi is the founder and former owner of Short Street Cakes in West Asheville, and she currently offers consultations through her Tarot-based coaching business Vision + Vocation.
-Jodi loves to travel, aspires to keep chickens and bees, is currently writing a memoir about her life in cake, and is pursuing her Masters in Social Work to become a therapist in private practice.
+Jodi Rhoden is a social worker, writer, activist, and entrepreneur.
+Jodi is the founder and former owner of Short Street Cakes in West Asheville, the author of Cake Ladies: Celebrating a Southern Tradition (Lark Books, 2011), and is currently pursuing her Masters in Social Work to become a therapist in private practice.

 Born and raised in the suburbs of Atlanta, Georgia, Jodi was always an avid reader and active dreamer.